Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Where it falls short

-• Low back can under-support posture-focused sitters
+• Low back offers less support for posture-focused sitting

 • Deep seat can push petite users into pillow adjustments